+It wasn’t until the late 19th century that soul food cooking developed beyond being simply a necessary diet to something that represented culture and cuisine.
 The term “soul food” came into wide use in the 1960s.
-It started out as a pretty name for dishes which utilized poor man’s ingredients like unusual cuts of meat or unpopular vegetables.
+It started out as a name for dishes which utilized “poor man’s” ingredients like unusual cuts of meat or unpopular vegetables.
 However, the inimitable African-American culinary art and knack for turning these unappealing scraps into mouth-watering hearty meals soon transformed America’s view of soul food.
-Once a euphemism, it is now a trademark for a dining experience with satisfaction guaranteed.
+Once a less-than positive term, it is now a trademark for a dining experience with satisfaction guaranteed.

-Soul Food Month also reminds us to keep traditions alive: many families celebrate with special dishes passed on over generations.
+National Soul Food Month also reminds people to keep traditions alive: many families celebrate with special dishes passed on over generations.
 Get on the soul food train and join in the culinary celebration.
-Feel free to extend the month – you will want to!
+Feel free to extend the month by including soul food dishes into family menus all throughout the year – it’s so delicious you will absolutely want to!